millerse/Plant-Herbivore-Web/README.md

 # Plant-Herbivore-Web

-Plant and anumal data that will be available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org).
+Plant and animal data that will be available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org).